"We're the Robot Mafia... The entire Robot Mafia."

 - Played with in 30 Rock.
 The GE (and later Kabletown) executive hierarchy at NBC sometimes seems to consist entirely of Jack, although this is mostly because he has a large personal interest in Tracy (who is high maintenance and a mainstay of their income) and Liz (who he has an interest in grooming for the elite).
 There have been several occasions where Kenneth comes to him with a problem, prompting Jack to remind him that there are numerous people in between the two of them.

 - In Person of Interest the team initially only consists of Finch and Reese.
 Reese quickly recruits Fusco, a Dirty Cop, as an informant and general helper.
 Their small number proves to be a serious problem when they have to follow three different people at the same time and Finch has to go out into the field rather than perform his usual Voice with an Internet Connection role.
 In the pilot Finch has a bunch of bodyguards and a lawyer working for him so it is possible that he employs a large number of people behind the scenes to support his operation but he deliberately keeps all that secret from Reese (and the audience).
-By the time the second season comes around they've added Carter (An honest cop) to the permanent team ranks along with Bear the dog, and have two (With the possibility of a third joining in the next season) other associates who they call in on specific cases.
+As of the end of the third season, the largest Team Machine has ever gotten was five members (Six if you count the dog), two specialists called in on a highly infrequent as-needed basis, and one independent operator who turns up when she needs their help.
 It's still a pretty small team for trying to prevent every premeditated murder in NYC and its surrounding suburbs.

 - In Game of Thrones, the warlock Pyat Pree is the leader of an coven called "the undying", who are spoken of as a multitude.
 However, no other warlocks are seen in the House of the Undying, only Pree's many, many clones.